 Procyon – brightest star in the the constellation Canis Minor the Lesser Dog

 Sirius – brightest star in the constellation Canis Major the Great Dog

 Rigel – brightest star in the constellation Orion the Hunter

 Aldebaran – brightest star in the constellation Taurus the Bull

-In the evening in March, we in the Northern Hemisphere see the Winter Circle fill up much of our southwestern sky at nightfall.
-Elsewhere in the world – even in places where it’s not winter – the moon will also be in the midst of these stars on March 23 and 24.
+In the evening in March, we in the Northern Hemisphere see the Winter Circle fill up much of our southern sky at nightfall.
+Elsewhere in the world – even in places where it’s not winter – the moon will also be in the midst of these stars.
 Meanwhile, as seen from temperate latitudes in the Southern Hemisphere, what we northerners call the Winter Circle will appear upside-down relative to our northern view.
-That is, southern skywatchers will see the star Sirius at top and the star Capella at bottom.
+That is, southern sky watchers will see the star Sirius at top and the star Capella at bottom.

 No chart can adequately convey the Winter Circle’s humongous size!
 It dwarfs the constellation Orion the Hunter, which is a rather large constellation occupying the southwestern part of the Winter Circle pattern.

 By the way, the moon is now showing you where the sun resides (more or less) in front of the backdrop stars in the month of June.
 So enjoy the Winter Circle.
 And contemplate the sun being in this part of the sky when summer returns to the Northern Hemisphere!

-Bottom line: On March 23 and 24, 2018, the moon resides inside the Winter Circle, a large asterism made of seven brilliant stars.
+Bottom line: On March 13, 14 1nd 15, 2019, the moon resides inside the Winter Circle, a large asterism made of seven brilliant stars.